-Test drive: Steve Berry reviews the Mercedes V-Class
+Test drive: Steven Berry reviews the Mercedes V-Class

 Leading motoring journalist Steven Berry, a member of the Northern Group of Motoring Writers, test drives the Mercedes V-Class.

 When celebs require luxury transport for themselves and their entourage, they often choose between two models from the Mercedes-Benz stable: The S-Class or the V-Class, with the V-Class becoming ever-more popular thanks to its peerless comfort and space combo for up to eight people.

 It works very well in the “real” world too thanks to its drivability and practicality.
 The seating configurations alone are impressive and then there’s the Marco Polo version for those who literally want everything – including the kitchen sink (and a place to sleep).

 2019 has seen a facelifted version of the V-Class introduced along with the option of a 239 bhp diesel engine lifted straight from the new C-Class saloon.

 I’ve been trying out the V-Class 220d AMG Line ‘Long’ model – with 8 seats as standard – although I suspect the standard-length AMG-Line will be the best-selling V-Class as it has just the right amount of equipment and comfort for the money.